 Figure 38 Create project page

-The create new project is a form for project submissions.
+The new project is a form for project submissions.
 The current form’s content includes the project’s title, the project’s team, abstract, professor, the subject, and the project file.

 Conclusion

 For this subject, the team has started on the development for the system based on the diagrams and system designs from the SSYADD.
 The team created the web application using the Laravel framework.
 As for the finished features, the team has managed to implement account registration, login authentication, team creation, team member invitation, email verification, and has started on the project submission.
 For the latter half of this term, the plan is to finish the rest of the backlog items and complete the development of Ramkolek.